Inuttitut: Dialects

+At one time, there existed two dialects of the Inuttut language.
+The northern dialect (spoken mainly in Nain) and the southern dialect (spoken only by a few elders in Rigolet).
+They differ only in phonology.

 Alphabet

 Nunatsiavut uses a Latin alphabet devised by German-speaking Moravian missionaries, which includes the letter ĸ (kra, often also written with an uppercase K).
 In 1980, the Labrador Inuit Standardized Writing System was developed during a meeting with elders and educators to provide consistency and clarity.
 The previous orthography used o to represent /u/ before uvulars; however, the Labrador Inuttitut no longer has a distinct /q/ at the end of syllables.
 In the new orthography, o represents /uu/.

 The main difference with the Latin orthography used for other Inuktitut dialects are the following letters: